bolaware/VocalScribe/README.md

 ## Technical Breakdown

-VoiceScribe is a **multi-module MVVM-architected** Android app built with modern development practices.
+VoiceScribe is a **multi-module Clean-architected** Android app built with modern development practices.
 It utilizes the following technologies and libraries:

 ### Programming Language
 - [Kotlin](https://kotlinlang.org/) – Modern language for Android development, optimized for concurrency and multi-threading